JingyiYe/Reconfigurable-DNA-memory-architecture/README.md

 This package is supported for Windows.
 The package has been tested on Windows 10/11.
 The codes were implemented in Python (version 3.8 or higher).
 To run the scripts, you need to install the `numpy` and `Pillow` packages (e.g., via `pip install numpy Pillow`).
 Typical install time is less than 2 minutes on a normal desktop computer.

 ### Demo and Instructions for use
 **Encoding:** To encode a digital image into DNA sequences, change the working directory to `~/Encoding/` and run `encoding.py`.
-It takes about several seconds to generate the DNA sequences (`DNA.csv`) and related matrix files from the provided demo image (`picture.png`).
+It takes about several minutes to generate the DNA sequences (`DNA.csv`) and related matrix files from the provided demo image (`picture.png`).

-**Decoding:** To convert sequencing information back into an image, a decoding demo dataset is available in figshare ([这里填入你的figshare链接]).
+**Decoding:** To convert sequencing information back into an image, a decoding demo dataset is available in figshare (https://doi.org/10.6084/m9.figshare.31384315).
 Download the sequencing file and place it in the `~/Decoding/` folder.
 Change the working directory to `~/Decoding/` and sequentially run `recovery.py`, `picture_recovery.py`, and `to_picture.py`.
-It may take about 20 minutes to get the reconstructed image.
+It may take about 10 minutes to get the reconstructed image.

 To run the software on your own data, simply replace the `picture.png` in the Encoding folder or the `low_freq_5_percent.txt` in the Decoding folder with your own files.